Pieter Adriaensz Verbeek

 Pieter Adriaensz.
 Verbeek (1575–1637), was a Dutch Golden Age mayor of Haarlem.

 He was the son of Adriaen Verbeek, a Haarlem toll collector, and Hendrikje van Teylingen.
 He married Anna van Duuren in 1599 and became a judge, magistrate, tax receiver and mayor of Haarlem.
 He became a member of the St. James guild (St. Jacobsgilde) and lieutenant of the St. George militia in Haarlem from 1612-1615, captain from 1618-1621, and provoost from 1621-1637.
 He was portrayed by Frans Hals in The Banquet of the Officers of the St George Militia Company in 1616.
+His younger brother was Nicolaes Verbeek.